The USA 1871 CE

-The USA has experienced a bloody Civil War.
+The USA has experienced the bloody American Civil War.

 A group of European - mostly English - colonies have sprung up along the eastern seaboard of the present-day USA.